zainulNatha/airline-fleet-deployment-optimisation-project/scripts/silver/README.md

 The procedure:

 1. starts a timer
-2. truncates the existing Silver tables
+2. truncates each Silver table
-3. transforms and reloads each dataset
+3. transforms and reloads the datasets
+4. cleans and standardises reference data
+5. aggregates T-100 operational activity
+6. filters and converts P-5.2 aircraft economics
+7. calculates reusable quarterly economics rates
-4. reports completion time
+8. reports completion time
-5. uses `TRY/CATCH` for error handling
+9. uses `TRY/CATCH` for error handling
-6. rethrows errors using `THROW`
+10. rethrows failed loads using `THROW`

-The procedure can be run with:
+The complete Silver layer can be refreshed using:

 ```sql
 EXEC silver.load_silver;